 The husband goes out to hunt a boar for the boar stew that’s going to be served during the festival, and while he’s gone, the rice farmer does his puffed rice demonstration.
 At the time the machine goes off, Kogoro swears he hears a gun.
 After this is a falconry demonstration, which is supposed to end with the hawk getting a target that’s been set up.
 When the hawk goes to get the target, though, something causes it to go off course.
 At that time, the husband comes out of the bushes and collapses.
 When Kogoro and the others get to him, they can see a shotgun wound, and Kogoro determines that he’s already dead.
 Poor Ran is instructed to call the police again.

-After Inspector Megure and Detective Takagi arrive, and an investigation is underway.
+After Inspector Megure and Detective Takagi arrive, an investigation gets underway.
 As usual, Conan finds something important that the police miss, and he pieces what he sees together with something that’s revealed earlier in the episode.
 And, as usual, just when it seems that everyone will be sent away without the case being solved, Conan uses his usual stun gun and voice changing bowtie trick.

 With the revelation early on that something was going on with the husband and the paperwork, I believed that this would be the motive for the case.
 I was partially right.
 While it was part of the motive, it wasn’t the entirety of the motive.
 But with this guess of the motive, it made it easier for me to guess who the guilty party had to be.
 The main thing I hadn’t figured out was how the guilty party committed the crime.